 What Do the Colored Containers Mean?
 What is 21 Day Fix container system?

 Here is a breakdown of the colors of the containers, and what you put in them.
-Click each container for a roundup of recipes that are exclusive to that container!
+Click each container for a list of recipes that have at least one container of that color–it’s super helpful for planning your day!

 The Blue container is for Healthy Fats – avocado, nuts, and cheeses